LeSpocky/ptxdist/doc/user_manual_section.rst

 This chapter should give any newbie the information he/she needs to be able to handle any embedded Linux projects based on PTXdist.
-Also the advanced user may find new valueable information.
+Also the advanced user may find new valuable information.

 .. include:: user_manual.inc
 .. include:: user_images.inc